Exponential utility maximization in small/large financial markets

 \section{Introduction}

-We consider a financial market with $n+1$ assets and the first asset is a risk-free asset with interest rate $r_f$ and the remaining $n$ assets are risky assets with returns modelled by an $n-$dimensional random vector $X$.
+We consider a frictionless financial market with $d+1$ assets.
+We assume the first asset is a risk-free asset with risk-free interest rate $r_f$ and the remaining $d$ assets are risky assets with returns modelled by an $d-$dimensional random vector $X$.
 In this note, we assume that $X$ follows normal mean-variance mixture (NMVM) distribution as follows